 Causes of rain.
 Why is it raining?
 Why is it raining

-Why is it raining?
-It is unlikely that a person will begin to ask this question if the sky frowned outside the window, the first drops fell from it, but you urgently need to leave the house.
-In this case, people just take an umbrella and go about their business.
+Why does it rain?
+It is unlikely that a person will begin to ask this question if the sky outside the window has frowned, the first drops have fallen from it, but he urgently needs to leave the house.
+In this case, people simply take an umbrella and go about their business.
 But it is quite possible in moments of leisure, philosophizing and contemplation

 think about why it rains.
 There are many constant processes going on in nature.
-One of them - its main participants: liquids of various kinds and the sun.
+One of them is its main participants: liquids of various kinds and the sun.

 The luminary not only illuminates the earth, but also warms it.
-Water, heating up, passes into another state - gaseous.
+When water heats up, it transforms into another state - gaseous.
 Water vapor rises.
-The higher the vapor rises, the colder the air surrounds them.
-Molecules under these circumstances, in the process of condensation, are converted into crystals, which, accumulating, form clouds and clouds.
-When they gain a large mass, there is a violation of their stability.
-Cloud clusters are no longer able to hold water, and drops begin to fall out of them.
+The higher the vapors rise, the colder the air surrounds them.
+In these circumstances, the molecules are transformed into crystals during the process of condensation, which, when accumulated, form clouds and clouds.
+When they dial large mass, their stability is violated.
+Cloud accumulations are no longer able to hold water, and drops begin to fall out of them.
 That's why it rains.

-It is usually determined by the temperature regime in the subcloud layer, the height of the clouds and their structure.
-As a rule, clouds that bring precipitation have a mixed composition: ice crystals and drops of cold water.
-Falling down from the total mass, this mixture is transformed in conditions of either warm or frosty air.
+Usually defined temperature conditions in the subcloud layer, the height of the clouds and their structure.
+As a rule, clouds bringing precipitation have a mixed composition: ice crystals and drops cold water.
+Falling out of total mass down, this mixture is transformed in conditions of either warm or frosty air.
 If the temperature of the subcloud layer is positive, then raindrops reach the ground.
 If the parameters are negative, snow falls on the ground.

 The lower layers of the atmosphere also play a role.
-If in summer clouds form very high above the ground, in conditions of negative temperature, then the main composition of the mass consists of ice crystals.
+If in summer clouds form very high above the ground, in conditions of negative temperatures, then the main composition of the mass consists of ice crystals.
 This means that snow flies out of the cloud into the subcloud layer.
-But when passing through warm air, snowflakes melt.
-Then hail falls on the ground.
+But as they pass through the warm air, the snowflakes melt.
+Then hail falls to the ground.
 If they manage to melt completely, then drops of water.
-That's why it's snowing, raining, hail.
+That's why it snows, rains, hails.

-In the summer - every student will answer this question.
+In the summer - every schoolchild will answer this question.
 Because it's warm.
-Why does it rain in winter?
-It happens that atmospheric phenomena occur with a deviation (for various reasons) from the normal course of events.
-For example, in winter, warm cloud clusters formed in a tropical region over the ocean or sea can enter mid-latitudes.
+But why does it rain in winter?
+It happens that atmospheric phenomena occur with deviation (according to various reasons) from the normal course of events.
+For example, in winter, mid-latitudes may be affected by warm cloud formations that form in a tropical region over an ocean or sea.
 In this case, a thaw begins, the previously fallen snow melts, and instead of snowflakes, rain falls on the ground.

-This also happens in the summer.
+This happens in the summer too.
 Masses of cold air are breaking through from the Arctic.
-Warm is pushed aside, but at the same time it forms with powerful cloudiness.
-Precipitation can be extremely heavy.
-At first it rains, then as the air cools, hail or sleet can fall.
-These precipitations can fall without cooling, but always in the presence of powerful clouds.
-If the front hangs over a certain area, the temperature of the atmosphere will drop even more, then real snow will fall on the ground.
+The warm one is pushed back, but at the same time it forms with thick clouds.
+Rainfall can be extremely heavy.
+First it rains, then as the air cools it may start to hail or sleet.
+These precipitations can fall without a cold snap, but always in the presence of heavy clouds.
+If the front hovers over a certain area, the temperature of the atmosphere will drop even more, then will go to the ground real snow.

-I asked my mom this question when I was 5 years old.
-We then rested on a forest lake.
+I asked my mother this question when I was five years old.
+We were relaxing on a forest lake then.
 The weather was wonderful and I didn't get out of the water.
-But, one day, the weather deteriorated sharply - it started to rain.
-It poured straight from the clear sky.
-I had to get out of the water.
-I was very upset then and asked my mother: “Why did it rain?”.
-She answered my childish question very seriously.
+But, one day, the weather suddenly deteriorated - it started to rain.
+He poured straight from clear skies.
+I had to climb out of the water.
+I was very upset then and asked my mother: “Why did it rain?”
+On my children's question she answered very seriously.

 Why is it raining

 It turns out that this happens when water vapor immediately enters a cold air stream.
 There it cools and turns into droplets.
-This summer rain is called "blind".
+This summer rain is called “blind”.
 Its drops are warm and large.
-And in autumn, on the contrary, the rain splashes like cologne from a spray bottle.
+In the fall, on the contrary, the rain splashes like cologne from a spray bottle.
 Why?
-Because the autumn air is already cold and the ice floes, forming at a high altitude, then, falling down, melt more slowly.
+Because the autumn air is already cold and pieces of ice, forming at high altitudes, then fall down and melt more slowly.
 And they merge with each other more lazily.
-So it turns out cold, drizzling, "dank" rain.
-Often before the rain you can see how the white clouds gather into one big dark cloud.
-It is dark because it contains such a large amount of moisture that it does not let in sunlight.
+So it turns out to be cold, drizzling, “dank” rain.
+Often before it rains you can see how white clouds gather into one large dark cloud.
+It is dark because it contains such a large number of moisture that does not let through sunlight.
 Sometimes, individual drops freeze due to low temperatures.
-They fall down with the raindrops - goes hail.
+They fall down along with the raindrops - it's coming hail.

 Causes of rain

 The science that studies different types of precipitation is called meteorology.
-She singled out 4 main reasons to make rain:
+She highlighted 4 main reasons for rain formation:

 • there must be enough moisture in the water vapor to then become rain;

-• meeting of warm air masses with cold air masses.
-This is called an "atmospheric front".
-The greater the difference in their temperatures, the stronger the rain;
+• meeting of warm air masses with cold ones.
+It is called " atmospheric front" How more difference their temperatures, the heavier the rain;

 Our conversation by the lake continued at home.
 We decided to arrange The water cycle.
-They took a pot of water, put it on the fire and waited.
-Very soon, steam began to rise and settle on the lid of the pan in the form of droplets.
-The drops merged and fell down to rise again in the form of vapor upwards.
-And so it happened again and again.
-It was raining in the pot.
+They took a pan of water, put it on the fire and began to wait.
+Very soon steam began to rise and settle on the lid of the pan in the form of droplets.
+The drops merged and fell down to rise again in the form of steam.
+And this happened again and again.
+It was raining in the pan.

 Friends, you often ask, so we remind you! 😉